 Removal from Probation

-Any undergraduate student who fails to complete at least 1 course credit of work can be dismissed automatically without first being placed on probation.
+Any undergraduate student who fails to complete at least 3 semester course credits of work can be dismissed automatically without first being placed on probation.
 Furthermore, students whose GPA is so low that there is little or no prospect of meeting the terms of satisfactory academic progress the next semester may be dismissed by the ASC without first being placed on probation.

 Students who are disqualified will have the permanent notation of "Disqualified" on their transcript.